shay-o/analytics-2.0-apis/data-insertion.md

 Note: The "7" [tbd] code at the end of the URL indicates that the data submission requires JSON processing.

-Upon receipt, Adobe servers perform basic tag validation of the data insertion.
-If it encounters an error, Adobe returns a Failure response.
-If the data insertion is successful, Adobe queues the data insertion request for processing by the standard Analytics Data Processing Engine.
-The engine processes these requests in the same way it processes data collected via JavaScript.

 When using HTTP POST with the Data Insertion API, consider the following:

 The Data Insertion API requires data in UTF-8 format.
+[TBD - how his this updated?]
 Specify the character encoding in the opening XML tag, as shown in XML Data Insertion Format.
 Replace Ampersand (&), greater-than (>), and less-than (<) symbols with their HTML equivalents when passing them into a Analytics variable.
 For example, submit <evar1>News & Sports <local> </evar1> as <evar1>News &amp; Sports &lt;local&gt; </evar1>.
 To submit data over an encrypted connection, the application must be configured to support HTTPS POST commands.
 Some tools that let you do this include:
 PHP versions 4.3.0 and higher support OpenSSL, and can be used to POST data through SSL port 443.
 You can see an example of this in Sample Data Insertion (PHP).